Survival Instincts: A (Somewhat) Official Guide to Druid Guardian Tanking

 I. Soundless Fury: New Bear Tanking in 90 Seconds

-For those of you with a feline attention span, here’s the skinny end of the guide if you’ve been tanking through Cata.
+For those of you with a feline attention span, here’s the skinny end of the guide if you’re just rejoining us from tanking through Cata.
 Further details below.

 * Savage Defense as we know and love it is gone - no more crit-based damage absorb bubble.
 Our new Mastery is now a passive armor buff to the tune of about 11% more armor than other tank classes.